julianmarmier/organize/README.md

 Organize your files, efficiently.
 Build on [Tauri](https://tauri.app) and [Svelte](https://svelte.dev).

-See the [releases](https://github.com/julianmarmier/organize/releases) to try it!
+Go to the [releases](https://github.com/julianmarmier/organize/releases) page to try it!